aslamhus/GoogleDriveUploader/README.md

 # Google Drive Uploader

-The Google Drive Uploader is a PHP class that facilitates uploading files to Google Drive using the Google Drive API.
-It supports both basic and resumable uploads, allowing you to efficiently upload large files in chunks.
-You
+Google Drive Uploader is a PHP class that simplifies uploading files to Google Drive using the Google Drive API.
+It supports basic and resumable uploads, allowing you to efficiently upload large files in chunks with options for asynchronous programming.

 ## Google Drive API Documentation